elfhosted/elfhosted.com/docs/app/jackettio.md

 ---
-title: Jackettio uses Jackett and Debrid to provide public/private torrents to Stremio
+title: Jackettio Stremio addon (alternative to torrentio)
 slug: Jackettio
 description: Jackettio is a Stremio addon which searches that resolve streams using Jackett and Debrid.
 It seamlessly integrates with private trackers.
 works_with: